-The City made independent expenditures totaling approximately \$1,780 in support of Measure HH on September 28, 2016, when it paid for the advertisement space in the FVL Magazine.
-As a result, the City also qualified as an independent expenditure committee on September 28, 2016.
-Nevertheless, the City failed to timely file a 24-hour independent expenditure report by September 29, 2016 and a semiannual campaign statement by January 31, 2017 to disclose its activities in support of Measure HH.
+The City made independent expenditures totaling approximately \$1,600 in support of Measure HH on September 28, 2016, when it paid for the advertisement space in the FVL Magazine.
+The City failed to timely file a 24-hour independent expenditure report by September 29, 2016 and a semi-annual campaign statement by January 31, 2017 for its activities in support of Measure HH.